 Extroverts aren’t automatically better communicators than introverts.
 Introverts have innate skills to have them be effective communicators.

 Everyone has a preferred method of taking in information.
 Some people prefer to read, while others prefer to listen.
 Unfortunately, sending one message isn’t going to work for everyone within your organization.
 This is why it is essential to know how to communicate through several channels.

 Consider the following:

 - Video Communications – Video communications are a great way to reach your audience.
 You can prerecord these messages or go live on a social media platform like LinkedIn.
 Video communications still require you to maintain your executive presence.
 For example, you will want to pay attention to what you wear on camera.
 Try to stick with solid jewel-toned colors.
 Avoid anything with a busy pattern, as this won’t translate well on video.
-In our #1 LinkedIn Learning e-course, Executive Presence On Video Calls, you will learn how to effectively communicate your message and maintain your executive presence while on video.

 - Written Communications – Emails, newsletters, press releases, and blog posts are types of written communications.
 The challenge with written communications is your audience doesn’t hear the tone with which you are sending the message.
 Because of this, you will want to make sure you are using clear and concise communications.
 For example, one way to make sure the intent of your message matches the impact is to read your communication out loud to yourself.
 Try reading it a few different times.
 You can pick up on any inconsistencies and rewrite anything that doesn’t match your intent when you do this.